-Mole is one of the truly mestizo (mixed indigenous and Spanish) dishes of Mexico.
+Mole is one of the truly mestizo (mixed indigenous and Spanish) sauces of Mexico.
 The Aztecs were making sauces from chili peppers to which they attached the suffix -mulli or -molli.
 Following the Spanish conquest, other spices were introduced and different kinds of sauce were developed.